dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T1918: Legalizing marijuana sends conflicting messages.
+### T1918: Legalization would normalize drug use, especially among youth.

 |Support|
 |---|